thrivedesk/wp-thrivedesk/readme.txt

 - Easy setup: Setup your Shared Inbox in less than a minute.

 == Changelog ==
+= 2.0.7 =
+- Fix: The critical security issue (XSS attack) for tokens is fixed.

 = 2.0.6 =
 - Fix: Event exposed(Note) issue fixed